Get Started With SwiftUI

 Alternative: Using UIViewRepresentable

 As an alternative to wrapping a UIViewController, you can implement the MatrixScan functionality directly using UIViewRepresentable.
-This approach creates the capture view directly without an intermediate view controller:
+This approach uses a Coordinator to hold the SDK objects, ensuring they are created once and persist across SwiftUI updates:

 import ScanditBarcodeCapture